TeaElming/pronounciationBreakdown/README.md

 It also supprots the identification process of long or short vowel sounds in regular, non-compound words.

+# Access
+The 'swedish-phonics-module.js' can be found if pressing the link: [src/js/swedish-phonics-module.js](./src/js/swedish-phonics-module.js)

+You can choose to clone it and help to improve it, or you can fork it and work on your own branch.

 # Usage
 The Swedish language has 9 vowels (A, E, I, O, U, Y, Å, Ä, Ö).
 This module can, by following standarad pronunciation rules, identify if the vowel sound in a word is long or short.